kube-green/kube-green.github.io/docs/real-usecase/node-downscale.md

 sidebar_position: 1
 ---

-# Cluster downscale
+# Cluster Downscale

-Here the result obtained by *kube-green* in a cluster of 75 namespaces, with *kube-green* enabled in 48 namespaces with pods in sleep in non working hours.
+Here are the results obtained by *kube-green* in a cluster of 75 namespaces, with *kube-green* enabled in 48 namespaces with pods in sleep during non-working hours.

-The configuration used is to wake up in working hours:
+The configuration used is to wake up during working hours:

 ```yaml
 apiVersion: kube-green.com/v1alpha1